puppetlabs/puppetlabs-mysql/README.md

 ##### `max_updates_per_hour`

 Maximum updates per hour for the user.
 Must be an integer value.
 A value of '0' specifies no (or global) limit.

+##### `tls_options`

+SSL-related options for a MySQL account, using one or more tls_option values.
+'NONE' specifies that the account has no TLS options enforced, and the available options are 'SSL', 'X509', 'CIPHER *cipher*', 'ISSUER *issuer*', 'SUBJECT *subject*'; as stated in the MySQL documentation.

 #### mysql_grant